adityasinghcoding/LLM_Classification_Fine_Tunning/README.md

 | 1 | 0.892 | 0.815 | 68.2% |
 | 2 | 0.721 | 0.799 | 69.5% |
 | 3 | 	0.634 | 0.812 | 69.1% |

+## 🚧 Future Improvements
+- Add cross-validation support
+- Experiment with different base models (RoBERTa, GPT-Neo)
+- Implement ensemble methods
+- Add response length features
+- Incorporate conversation history

+## 📜 License
+This project is released under the Kaggle Competition Rules.
+All code is MIT licensed unless otherwise specified.

+## 🙏 Acknowledgments
+- Kaggle team for hosting the competition
+- Hugging Face for the Transformers library
+- Microsoft Research for DeBERTa model

+## 📬 Contact
+For questions/suggestions, open an issue or contact [adityabussinesslimited@gmail.com]